3en3en/xdecks-network/README.md

 For further research, and the according process to derive the business logic of this prototype, my thesis can be found here: https://repository.tudelft.nl/islandora/object/uuid:84c412f8-214e-4865-b066-0b962cce3597?collection=education
 &
-see the file "Hyperledger prototype demo" for a short demo video
+check the file "Hyperledger prototype demo", a short demo video